<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Stakeholder analysis template

-Download your template copy here: Stakeholder Analysis Template
+Download your free stakeholder analysis template here: Stakeholder Analysis Template

 Stakeholder analysis tools

-A comprehensive stakeholder analysis tool, such as Tractivity, supports the analysis, mapping, and engagement of stakeholders in one place, helping teams across departments and projects manage data securely and track engagement over time.
+Tractivity is a comprehensive stakeholder management platform that supports the analysis, mapping, and engagement of stakeholders in one place.
+It helps teams across departments and projects manage data securely, track engagement over time, and keep their analysis connected to day-to-day activity.

 Get in touch for a live preview of our stakeholder engagement system and discover a better way to analyse and engage with your stakeholders.